Wednesday 09 August 2017

 Make a decision and cut something out for the month:

 We all have our little luxuries, like grabbing a morning coffee on the way to work, or ordering a pizza on a Friday night, but if one of your financial goals this month is to save a little money, this could be your answer.
 Take the plunge and cut out something for an entire month.
 For instance, by cutting out your daily on-the-way to work $3.50 coffee, in one month you’ll be $70 richer!
 At the end of the month, take a look at your bank account and take note of exactly how much extra cash you’ve saved.
 Who knows, you may even want to continue this trick in the following month and make morning coffees a thing of the past!
-Want some other ideas, check out our savings challenge blog.
+Want some other ideas, check out our guide on ways to save money.

 Invest in your financial education: